20th Century Literature and Theater • Critical Theory • Aesthetics • Philosophy of History

 Another research project concerns memory formation.
-Specifically, I am interested in how different aspects of Holocaust history influenced the philosophical approaches of Theodor W. Adorno and Siegfried Kracauer.
-Expanding on my work on Adorno and the playwright Bertolt Brecht, I examine how the Holocaust has altered our reception and perception of tragedy.
+Specifically, she is interested in how different aspects of Holocaust history influenced the philosophical writings of Theodor W. Adorno and Siegfried Kracauer.
+Expanding on her work on Adorno and Brecht, she examines how the Holocaust has altered our reception and perception of tragedy.